apache/nuttx/configs/b-l475e-iot01a/README.txt

         the payload correctly from RX FIFO."

-        Reducing the FIFO to 94 bytes fixed the problem with the 2 byte CRC but did not resolve that occasional, harmless RX FIFO error.
+        Reducing the FIFO to 94 bytes fixed the problem with the 2 byte CRC but did not resolve that occasional RX FIFO error.